josh-collinsworth/joco-sveltekit/src/lib/content/posts/man-cereal.md

 (I didn't ask what stuffed animal this kid brought.
 I can only assume they must make all-black pickup truck stuffed animals for kids like him.)

 My son had already confided this fact to my wife, before also confiding it to me.
-He's obviously very bothered to be treated this way.
+He's obviously very bothered to be treated this way, and very rightly so.

 My wife told him that friends who talk about you behind your back aren't really your friends.